LLNL/merlin/docs/user_guide/configuration/containerized_server.md

-# Merlin Server Configuration
+# Containerized Server Configuration

 !!! warning

     It's recommended that you read through the [Configuration Overview](./index.md) page before proceeding with this module.

-The merlin server command allows users easy access to containerized broker and results servers for Merlin workflows.
+The `merlin server` command allows users easy access to containerized broker and results servers for Merlin workflows.
 This allows users to run Merlin without a dedicated external server.

 The main configuration will be stored in the subdirectory called `server/` by default in the main Merlin configuration directory `~/.merlin`.
 However, different server images can be created for different use cases or studies by simplying creating a new directory to store local configuration files for Merlin server instances.